wamp-proto/wamp-proto/rfc/text/basic/bp_identifiers.md

 > The restriction not to allow `.` in component strings is due to the fact that `.` is used to separate components, and WAMP associates semantics with resource hierarchies, such as in pattern-based subscriptions that are part of the Advanced Profile.
 The restriction not to allow empty (zero-length) strings as components is due to the fact that this may be used to denote wildcard components with pattern-based subscriptions and registrations in the Advanced Profile.
 The character `#` is not allowed since this is reserved for internal use by Dealers and Brokers.

-As an example, the following regular expression could be used in Python to check URIs according to above rules:
+As an example, the following regular expression could be used in Python to check URIs according to the above rules:

 {align="left"}
 ``` python